milad-rasouli/Milad-Rasouli/README.md

 - 👋 Hi, I’m Milad Rasouli
 - 👀 I’m interested in codeing in C, C++, Python.
-- 🌱 I’m currently ract, django.
+- 🌱 I’m currently React, Django.
 - ✨I’m looking for a remote job.
 - 📫 How to reach me milad75rasouli@gmail.com